 A grievance complaint shall state that conduct detrimental to the best interests of Athletics of the Committee has taken place, or a violation of any of the Operating Procedures of either the Committee or the Bylaws or Operating Regulations of the PA or USATF has occurred, or the rules of eligibility as defined by the IAAF have been broken.

 Grievance Complaints shall follow the rules outlined in the USATF Bylaws and Operating Regulations.
-They are: Grievance Complaints shall (i) be filed with the President and the executive director of the PA, (ii) be signed under oath, (iii) allege with particularity the nature of the grievance, and where appropriate, the PA Race Walk Operating Procedure, USATF, or IAAF rule which has been violated or broken, and (iv) ask that the Board of Athletes of the PA take such action as may be appropriate and in accordance with its rules.
+They are: Grievance Complaints shall (i) be filed with the President and the executive director of the PA, (ii) be signed under oath, (iii) allege with particularity the nature of the grievance, and where appropriate, the PA Race Walk Operating Procedure, USATF Pacific, USATF, or IAAF rule which has been violated or broken, and (iv) ask that the Board of Athletes of the PA take such action as may be appropriate and in accordance with its rules.
 Factual allegations should be separately stated in concise language with such allegations set forth in each numbered paragraph of the Grievance Complaint.

 Article 12